open-sdr/openwifi/README.md

 (u-boot-zc70x.elf is included in the original Analog Devices Linux img)
 ```
 * Download [2017_R1-2018_01_29.img.xz](http://swdownloads.analog.com/cse/2017_R1-2018_01_29.img.xz) from [Analog Devices Wiki](https://wiki.analog.com/resources/tools-software/linux-software/zynq_images).
 Burn it into a SD card via your PC.
 * Mount SD card BOOT/rootfs partitions to SDCARD_DIR directory of your PC (If it is mounted automatically, find the directory).
 Then copy built files to SD card via your PC.
 (You can also update files over ftp/ssh after your full system runs.
-Please check user_space/sdcard_boot_update.sh and set your ftp root directory to openwifi repository in your PC):
+Please check next section.
+Read carefully user_space/sdcard_boot_update.sh and set your ftp root directory to $OPENWIFI_DIR in your PC):

 ```
 export SDCARD_DIR=sdcard_mount_point